 ABOUT CODE-ETHIOPIA AND THE THREE COMMUNITY LIBRARIES

 CODE-Ethiopia is a non-governmental organization that works through a network of 97 community libraries to promote literacy in Ethiopia.
 The three libraries that took part in the pilot project serve farming communities in densely populated rural areas.
 Each library attracts an average of 85 people a day.
-The libraries provide access to print resources; support students who are conducting research and doing homework; promote literacy, and offer special services for women and girls.
+The libraries provide access to print resources; support students who are conducting research and doing homework, and promote literacy.